SpluoSplatus/Vanilla-Refresh/.github/ISSUE_TEMPLATE/bug_report.md

 **Minecraft Version:** Write Minecraft version here

 Bug reports reviewed under the assumption that you are on the latest version of Vanilla Refresh.
-Feel free to insert any screenshots or extra info if needed,
+Optionally, feel free to insert any screenshots or extra info if needed. (you can erase this text!)